 Welcome to Athletes Without Borders!

-Athletes Without Border's After School Program with the William Monroe Trotter Elementary School will begin in October 2017.
-This program is a 4-day a week program (Monday-Thursday), which will offer our blended Sports and S.T.E.A.M. curriculum that will include Introductory Coding Courses, via Tynker, and beginner level fencing lessons taught by the world renown fencing instructors at the International Fencing Club.
+Athletes Without Border's After School Program with the William Monroe Trotter Elementary School will begin in November 2017.
+This program is a 4-day a week program (Monday-Thursday), which will offer our blended Sports and S.T.E.A.M. curriculum that will include Introductory Coding Courses, via Tynker, beginner level fencing lessons taught by the world renown fencing instructors at the International Fencing Club and an introductory music arts and theater lessons.

 about the International Fencing Club